PoissonJ/ng2-github-scraper-playground/README.md

 ## Why?

-Github removed the day streak from a users profile.
+Github removed the day streak from a user's profile.
 This application will retrieve the image of the contribution graph and scrape it for the current streak.

 ![alt text](./github-scraper-example.png "Example")